-An autonomic node is in the state "enrolled" if it has a domain identity (LDevID).
+An autonomic node is in the state "enrolled" if it has a domain identity (LDevID), and has currently no ACP channel up.
 It may have further configuration or state, for example if it had been in state 3 before, but lost all its ACP channels.
 The LDevID can only be removed from a device through a factory reset, which also removes all other state from the device.
 This ensures that a device has no stale domain specific state when entering the "enrolled" state from state 1.